-Any new green assets provided should be native species, appropriate to the context, having regard to the landscape, townscape and ecology of the locality and where appropriate the setting of heritage assets.
+Any new or replacement green or blue assets should be appropriate to the context, having regard to the landscape, townscape and ecology of the locality and where appropriate the setting of heritage assets.

 Protecting and enhancing green corridors